arri-cc/code-challenge/readme.md

 You now have a fully configured, highly available web application.

+#### To teardown the infrastructure:

+1. run `terraform destroy` and approve the plan.
+2. Delete the S3 bucket and Route53 zone.

 ## A breakdown of how each goal was accomplished

 I'd like to provide more informations on the choices I made while performing this work.